markneto/project/readme.md

 To start navigating the project:
 1. Clone the repository from GitHub.
 2. Open the `Login.html` file in a web browser to access the login page.
+(You must be connected with the internet)
 3. Follow the prompts to explore different features.

 [Video Usage Demonstration on YouTube](https://youtu.be/JynRUOfu3PY)